 As they went.
 Jesus didn’t reach out a hand to touch them or speak a word.
 Instead he told them to go present themselves to the priests—their disease inspectors.
 The narrative doesn’t says at what point they began to realize they no longer had leprosy.
 The point is they had to believe Jesus and obey.

 What steps of faith must you take to demonstrate you believe Jesus is capable of healing?

 Cleansed.
-It is obvious that these men need and want physical healing.
-And we know that only Jesus has the power to do this.
+It is obvious that these men needed and wanted physical healing.
+And we know that only Jesus had the power to do this.

 What do you need Jesus to do for you today?
 What can you ask him to do on behalf of another who is suffering?

 Do Something.
 But I’m not God, you say.
 What can I do?
 Beth Moore suggests: “Sometimes we harden our hearts to shield ourselves from the pain of hurting for others.
 Better to look and hurt than ignore or grow hard.
 Pain is part of what reminds us we’re alive and still connected.
 Yes, we wish we could do more, but we know Someone who can.
 Christ still overflows today with a pity that doesn’t just sympathize but changes conditions.”*